 “Young people are seeing themselves in more positive ways in the media, in popular culture, in their community with other people who are coming out,” Ryan said.
-“Really for the first time in history … we now see positive images of LGBTQ people.”
+“For the first time in history, we're seeing normative development of sexual orientation and gender identity."

 Ryan said there are still challenges.
 The FBI shows that nearly 19% of hate crimes reported in 2018 were incidents related to a bias toward sexual orientation and gender identity.
 A survey conducted by the University of Connecticut shows most LGBTQ youth don’t feel safe at school.

 Ryan said that’s why it’s important to have youth in leadership roles.
 They can help change how people think about sexual orientation and gender identity.

 “It also signals to their peers that you can be out,” she said.
 “You can live an integrated life, and that has had a profound impact over the whole life course.”